-Students are responsible for material covered in the lectures, the assigned chapters/sections in the text, and self-study questions.
+Students are responsible for material covered in the lectures as well as the assigned text material.

-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
+Students are REQUIRED TO COMPLETE ALL WRITTEN and ORAL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.
+Failure to complete a component will result in a grade of zero for that component.

-Exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.
+Multiple choice exams may be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.